Ford Motor Argentina: History

+In 2018, two former executives were convicted over kidnapping and torture of company workers during the Argentinian dictatorship in 1976–1983.
+The men were sentenced to 10 and 12 years.

 The increasing interest of consumers towards other type of vehicles (like SUVs) forced Ford Argentina to stop production of the Focus model in 2019.
 It has been the last sedan to be produced by Ford in Argentina since then.
 As of 2022, only the Ranger pickup is produced at General Pacheco plant.

 Produced models

 The list includes Ford models assembled, manufactured, and imported in Argentina, in chronological order: